 MILs, DILs, SILs — if the word “in-law” is in the name, the relationship is bound to be tricky.
 DILs complain about their MILs; MILs complain about their SILs.
 And one set of in-laws complains about the other set of in-laws.

-And unlike dealing with a friend who’s toxic, you can’t exactly say, “See ya, wouldn’t want to be ya!”
-(Well, you can but not without paying a hefty price.)
+And unlike dealing with a friend who’s toxic, you can’t exactly just cut them off.
+(Well, you can, but not without paying a hefty price.)

-Jennifer Freed, Ph.D., a licensed marriage and family therapist in southern California, says that most problems arise from an in-law who doesn’t exude maturity.
+Jennifer Freed, Ph.D., a licensed marriage and family therapist in California, says that most problems arise from an in-law who doesn’t exude maturity.
 That means that you have to be the adult — with a lot of understanding and a great sense of humor.
 Easy?
-No!
+Not at all.
 But you can do it.

 1. The No-Boundaries In-Law